 We are met by resort staff at Hervey Bay/Fraser Coast Airport and taken to catch a ferry to Fraser Island.
 Our bags go straight from the plane to our room.
 Cruising across the Great Sandy Strait for 50 minutes we are advised to keep an eye out for dolphins, Dugong and turtles and, from August to October, Humpback and Minke Whales!
 The resort has teamed with the pioneers of whale-watching in region – Jill and Brian Perry – to run tours in season.

 As the boat nears a long jetty, Kingfisher Bay Resort is just visible through the trees that fringe its beach.
 The modern Australian-style wooden buildings with curving roofs have been built in an amphitheatre overlooking the bay and merge with the resort's natural environment.

-In the morning, with binoculars supplied, we join another ranger on a bird watching expedition.
+In the morning, with binoculars supplied, we join another Ranger on a bird watching expedition.
 There are 354 species of bird, which live on or visit the island, including migratory waders, large colourful parrots and honeyeaters.

 We learn there is a year-round, bountiful supply of plants providing bush tucker, natural medicines and beautiful wildflowers.
-We numb our mouths with primitive pain killers and revive them by drinking tea made from lemon scented tea tree leaves plucked from the proliferation of bush by our ranger.
+We numb our mouths with primitive pain killers and revive them by drinking tea made from Lemon-scented Tea Tree leaves plucked from the proliferation of bush by our knowledgable Ranger.

-We learn about the Aboriginal heritage - the sources of bush tucker, the lifestyle, myths and legends and hear the tall tales and true of the timber logging days.
+We learn about the Aboriginal heritage - the sources of bush tucker, the lifestyle, myths and legends and hear the tall tales, and true, of the timber logging days.

 We drive along Seventy-Five Mile Beach, an ocean beach that is a gazette highway where all road rules apply.
 The beach is busy with four-wheel-drives, campers, tour buses and people fishing - a strong contrast from the tranquility of Kingfisher Bay and the deserted beaches on the western side of the island.
 There are some extra rules for driving on this beach like giving way to planes landing.
 Six-seater planes land and take off from the beach taking visitors for joy flights over the lakes and sandblows.

 We stop to swim in Eli Creek where fresh water pours out to sea from an inland spring at the rate of nearly 80 million gallons a day.
 It's fresh and cold and we float quickly to the beach.

 We see one of the many wrecks around the island.
-The Maheno was a luxury cruise ship, which washed up on the beach in 1935 and is slowing rusting into the sand.
+The SS Maheno was a luxury cruise ship, which washed up on the beach in 1935 and is slowing rusting into the sand.

 This is a big day out but well worth it for the sights and the information we have gained.
 We note the places we want to come back to and seek information from the rangers on other places.

 Fraser Island is famous for its 4WD sand tracks and the resort has a 4WD training video to help ensure newcomers to the island enjoy the splendors without suffering any of the potential pitfalls.
 Periodically during the year, the resort teams up with the folks from Australian Offroad Academy to run sand driving courses for novices – it's a great idea.

 There are plenty of places to explore just walking from the resort and many walks have explanatory signs along the way.
 More adventurous, and longer, walks are organised by the rangers and we spend a half day walking first along the beach, then through the forest for a swim in magnificent Lake McKenzie.

 Kingfisher Bay is nestled into a natural sand amphitheatre overlooking the protected waters of the Great Sandy Strait, where you can swim, fish, canoe or sail.
 There is a fishing guide, who will make sure you catch fish of the correct size and keep only what chef can cook for you to eat.
 Fishing clinics and fishing trips are run daily.

-The resort provides visitors with the opportunity to experience the heritage values of Fraser Island and the Great Sandy Strait on nature's terms.
+The resort also provides visitors with the opportunity to experience the heritage values of Fraser Island and the Great Sandy Strait on nature's terms.
 There is so much to see and do on this amazing island and we have already extended our stay.